Salian Franks: The campaign of Julian in 358 AD

 Only Zosimus, who wrote around 500 AD, gives information about the Salians before 357 AD.
 He describes them as a people detached or separated from the Franks (Φράγκων ἀπό-μοιρον), who had been expelled from their own country by the Saxons and settled at some time prior to 357 AD on the large island of Batavia, between two branches of the Rhine.
 Although Batavia was within the boundaries once governed by the Romans, the Salians were governing it by 357 AD.
 He describes the Saxons who forced them there as the strongest of all the barbarians dwelling near that Rhine delta region.
 A more contemporary source, Ammianus Marcellinus, also associated the Salians with the Franks, calling them Franks "whom custom calls the Salii".

 The Romans had inconsistent and incomplete control of the Rhine delta since the crisis of the third century.
 The population and agricultural activity had decreased dramatically, and the Romans had given it up as an area for normal taxation and governance.
 Some modern scholars believe the Salians attacked by Julian to be descendants of the Frankish dediticii who Constantius Chlorus allowed to remain in Batavia around 293-294 AD, when the Romans reasserted themselves there after the revolt of Carausius.
 They were probably also descended from the Franks who were later allowed to settle in Texandria by the brother of Constantius II, his co-emperor Constans, already in 342 AD, after fighting there in 341 AD.
 Julian also associated the usurper Magnentius, who had killed Constans and ruled the region in 350-353 AD, with the Franks and Saxons of this region.
 At the Battle of Mursa Major in 351 AD in present day Croatia many Roman soldiers with Frankish and Saxon backgrounds died fighting in this Roman civil war.
 Like Magnentius himself one of his main commanders Silvanus, who defected to Constantius, had Frankish ancestry.
 He was given the task of rebuilding defences in Gaul, but killed as a rebel in 355 AD.
-In the same year Julian was given the rank of Ceasar, and assigned to rule Gaul under his cousin Constantius, and rebuild the Rhine defences against the Franks and Saxons who Magnentius had apparently coordinated with.
+In the same year Julian was given the rank of Caesar, and assigned to rule Gaul under his cousin Constantius, and rebuild the Rhine defences against the Franks and Saxons who Magnentius had apparently coordinated with.